boubkari-kaoutar/snake_game/README.md

 Use these to study emergent behavior and stability.

 11. Learning Outcomes
-- Hands-on implementation of steering behaviors.
+- Hands-on implementation of 8 steering behaviors.
-- Multi-agent interaction design.
+- Multi-agent interaction design with predator-prey dynamics.
-- Behavior blending and parameter tuning.
+- Behavior blending and parameter tuning in real-time.
-- AI visualization and debugging.
+- AI visualization and debugging tools.
 - Game-based learning for autonomous movement.
+- Object-oriented programming with clean inheritance hierarchy.
+- Collision detection and spatial validation algorithms.

 12. Conclusion and Perspectives
 This project shows how classic AI movement algorithms become tangible in an interactive setting.
 Indirect control, varied agents, and live tuning make it both a learning lab and a playground for behavior-based AI.
 Possible extensions: